-Dwight Howard: Former NBA player angers China over Taiwan reference
+Dwight Howard: Former NBA player apologizes after angering China over Taiwan reference

 Taiwan views itself as distinct from the Chinese mainland, with its own constitution and elected leaders.

-Howard and Vice-President Lai Ching-te both played a role in a video to promote an event to invite people to participate in a contest where winners spend a night at Taiwan's Presidential Office.
+The video was created to promote an event which invited people to participate in a contest where winners spend a night at Taiwan's Presidential Office.

 The eight-time NBA All-Star, who is famous in China where the sport is hugely popular, moved to Taiwan to play in the local league after he left the Los Angeles Lakers in 2022.

-In the two-minute-long promotional video, the player said he had gained "a whole new appreciation of this country" since he arrived in Taiwan.
+In the two-minute-long promotional video, the player said in English he had gained "a whole new appreciation of this country" since he arrived in Taiwan.

-Mr Lai, who played the director in the commercial, also described Taiwan as a "free country" when he mentioned that people who stay at the Presidential Office might bump into President Tsai Ing-wen when they go out for a late-night snack.
+Taiwan's Vice-President Lai Ching-te, who played the director in the commercial, also described Taiwan as a "free country" when he mentioned that people who stay at the Presidential Office might bump into President Tsai Ing-wen when they go out for a late-night snack.

-The video, which was published on Wednesday, has attracted fierce attack from the other side of Taiwan Strait.

 The hashtag "Howard Taiwan independence" has been trending.
 Since last night, it has been read more than 400 million times on social media platform Weibo.